The Value Of Google BigQuery And Google Analytics 360

 The integration between Google Analytics 360 and BigQuery is perhaps the most empowering feature in all of web analytics.
 (There, I said it!)
 Its hit-level data and cloud-based infrastructure give BigQuery analysis capabilities not found in other web analytics platforms, including both free tools and paid.
 BigQuery can be the link between third-party data and marketing analytics data.
 It is the facilitator of advanced data science techniques, and is our preferred data source for visualization.

-At LunaMetrics, we work with organizations in a variety of industries that are looking for ways to find deeper insight in their data and turn to Google Analytics 360 for a variety of reasons.
+We work with organizations in a variety of industries that are looking for ways to find deeper insight in their data and turn to Google Analytics 360 for a variety of reasons.
 For many, the link to BigQuery is actually the reason why they have adopted the platform and in some cases they use BigQuery more than the interface itself.

 The Google Analytics 360-to-BigQuery integration serves three primary purposes: querying raw data, connecting with other data sources, and exporting data for visualization.
 Each capability builds off of the last, and each feature further extends all that Google Analytics can do.